 This year's brief can be interpreted in any way you like.

 Imagine you are an elf living in a treehouse in the woods.
 What decorations would you put on your Christmas tree?
 Take your inspiration from the plants, trees and woodland creatures that share your home.

 You could think about Father Christmas' elves, or go for more of a Lord of the Rings theme!

 Last year's entries took the poem 'The Night Before Christmas' as their theme.
 Take a look at the winning entries for inspiration!

 Entries are welcome from all primary and secondary schools (or pupils aged 5-16) from the South East of England and London (Bedfordshire, Berkshire, Buckinghamshire, East Sussex, West Sussex, Essex, Hampshire, Hertfordshire, Kent, Greater London, City of London, Surrey and Middlesex).

 Schools must be also registered with the RHS Campaign for School Gardening.
 If you're not registered yet, click here.

-The 10 winning schools will be invited to decorate a 6-7ft Christmas tree in the Glasshouse at RHS Garden Wisley and the decorated trees will be on display over Christmas for all visitors to enjoy.
+A panel of RHS judges will select their ten favourite designs.
+The winning schools will be invited to decorate a 6-7ft Christmas tree in the Glasshouse at RHS Garden Wisley, and the decorated trees will be on display over Christmas for all of our visitors to enjoy.